Navajo police ask for public's help in locating missing person

 The Navajo Police Department is asking for the public’s help in locating a missing person.

-Authorities say 31-year-old Tricia Yazzie was last seen in the downtown Phoenix area on Feb.
-28, 2023.
+59-year-old Darrell Dennis Wilson’s last known location was in Holbrook, Arizona, on March 10, 2023.
+He was wearing Levi’s jeans, a black Carhartt pullover and white sneakers.
+Wilson was seen carrying a blue and white backpack with red and grey trim, as well as a Reebok brand duffel bag.

-Yazzie is described as a Native American female, 5’6” tall, 140 pounds with brown hair and brown eyes.
-Her family has not had contact with her since her disappearance and is concerned for her welfare.
+Authorities describe him as a Native American male, 5’8”, 190 pounds, with brown eyes and balding white hair.
+Wilson has a scar on his left eyebrow and wears black frame glasses.
+He is known to have high blood pressure.

-Authorities urge anyone with information about Tricia Yazzie's whereabouts or well-being to contact the Phoenix Police Department, (602) 534-2121, or call 911.
+Anyone with information on Darrell Dennis Wilson’s whereabouts or wellbeing is urged to contact the Navajo Police Department Shiprock District at (505) 368-1350/1351, or call 911.